chapter two

 • Discussing standards to enable secure user authentication

-• Identify the technologies for securing sensitive application credentials
+• Identifying the technologies for securing sensitive application credentials

-All applications, whether a million-line monolith or a thousand-line microservice must solve the following four security problems:
+All applications, whether a million-line monolith or a thousand-line microservice must solve various security problems such as the following four:

 • Securing communication channels